onehashai/onehash-connect/help/configure-home-view.md

 ## Configure whether <kbd>Esc</kbd> navigates to the home view

-Zulip has a number of [keyboard shortcuts](/help/keyboard-shortcuts) designed to enhance the user experience in the app.
+OneHash Connect has a number of [keyboard shortcuts](/help/keyboard-shortcuts) designed to enhance the user experience in the app.

 By default, the <kbd>Esc</kbd> key shortcut will ultimately navigate to your home view.
 You can disable this key binding if you would prefer.
-This will not disable other <kbd>Esc</kbd> key shortcuts used in Zulip, and will not affect the behavior of the <kbd>Ctrl</kbd> + <kbd>[</kbd>
+This will not disable other <kbd>Esc</kbd> key shortcuts used in OneHash Connect, and will not affect the behavior of the <kbd>Ctrl</kbd> + <kbd>[</kbd>
 shortcut.